td-kwj-zp2023/webgpu-msm-bls12-377/README.md

 We completed submissions for both the **Twisted Edwards BLS12** and **Short Weistrass** **BLS12-377** elliptic curves.

 ### BLS12-377 curve

+The BLS12-377 elliptic curve originates in the Zexe paper ([BCGMMW20](https://eprint.iacr.org/2018/962)).
+It has a 253-bit scalar field and 377-bit base field, whose moduli can be found on [this page](https://developer.aleo.org/advanced/the_aleo_curves/bls12-377/).
+Its G1 curve equation in Weierstrass form is $y^2 = x^3 + 1$.

 The <u>**base**</u> field of the [BLS12-377](https://developer.aleo.org/advanced/the_aleo_curves/bls12-377/) curve is: